-Photos of plants taken in habitat can be seen by looking at the pages arranged alphabetically by species.
+Photos of plants taken in habitat can be seen by looking at the pages arranged alphabetically by genus and species.

 Information about the specific plant can be found by clicking on the name in the table.
 That will take you to the wiki page that has information and photos of that species.
 By holding the shift or control key down and clicking on the thumbnail that image in the table can be enlarged and then if you hold your mouse over the top left or right side of the photo an arrow will appear that will allow you to view the photos in the table in sequence.